 Terms such as Freeware, Free software, Open source, Shareware, Trialware, Adware, Nagware, etc are often used to define programs.
-Does one really know the difference between freeware and free software – although both are used interchangeably?
+Does one really know the difference between freeware and free software – although both are used loosely and interchangeably?
 I guess most computer users don’t!
-So, in this post we will try to clarify subtle issues related to these terms, and explain the other “ware” terms.
+So, in this post, we will try to clarify subtle issues related to these terms, and explain the other “ware” terms.

 Freeware is software that is distributed without demanding a fee for its usage.
 These programs are available either as fully functional software for an unlimited period.

 Ownership of any freeware is retained by its developer.
 The developer can change future releases from freeware to a paid product (freeware) if he wishes so.
 Also, a freeware is typically distributed without its source code.
 This is done to prevent any sort of modification by its users.
 Plus, the license with which a free program is distributed may permit the software to be freely copied but not sold.
 In some cases, one may not be allowed to even distribute the software.

 Some software are offered as freeware – but with very limited features – or with the major feature missing.
 These are referred to as Crippleware.
 The ones that provide fully functional version has all the functions enabled and is mostly available either as a commercial program or as shareware.
 In most cases, the free programs promote a commercial offering.

 Sometimes, freeware is distributed to users with a regular reminder or request to make a donation to the author or to some third-party such as a charity.
 In such cases, freeware is referred to as a Donationware.